- “Lies, damned lies, and statistics”

 Roughly 90% of the horses sent to slaughter are commercially and purposefully bred young healthy ‘sport horses’ produced by a business model that considers horses disposable products that should be replaced when they are three years old.
 In this model, money is made from stud fees, mare and foal care, and prepping young horses.
 Purses and prices peak at three-year old futurities.
 When there is no significant money to be made competing and drugs can no longer disguise their physical and mental injuries, these horses and any ‘excess’ stock are ‘discarded’, meaning sent to slaughter, and the cycle starts over.

 This is bad news, not just for horses but for all reputable trainers, owners, and breeders whose efforts are marginalized.
 Why spend time and money training a horse properly or buying a well-trained one when you are going to kill it in a few months any way?
 The disposable horse paradigm is bad for the horse business.
-It fuels ignorance and abuse by driving down horse values, putting good horse people out of work, and encouraging consumers in the horse world to demand results that harm the horse.
+It fuels ignorance and abuse by driving down the value of mature trained horses, putting good horse people out of work, and encouraging consumers in the horse world to demand results that harm the horse.
 Inflated prices for and the ruthless ‘discarding’ of young stock also opens the door to criminal activity:

 - In June of 2012, an elaborate scheme that blatantly (registered names included ‘Number One Cartel’) laundered millions of dollars of drug money through the AQHA racing industry was busted by the DEA. (click here)